-The fashion industry evolves with culture over time, as seen with the new home-based fashion trends promoted during the COVID-19 pandemic.
+The fashion industry evolves with culture over time, as seen with the new home-based fashion trends promoted during the pandemic.
 Eyewear has grown to be synonymous with fashion trends.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).